ytazz/vnoid/choreography_using_choreonoid.md

-## Instruction for using choreography function of Choreonoid
+## Instructions for the choreography function of Choreonoid

 The following instruction is based on a lecture provided by Shin-ichiro Nakaoka in [HVAC2023 Technical Tutorial](https://ytazz.github.io/vnoid/hvac2023tutorial.html).